heim-rs/heim/DEVELOPMENT.md

 }
 ```

-What will happen here: `/proc/stat` will be read asynchronously with the help of `tokio::fs`
+What will happen here: `/proc/stat` will be read asynchronously with the help of `heim_runtime::fs`
 and then parsed with the `FromStr` implementation.

 Now let's go back to the public `CpuStats` struct.